sartography/SpiffWorkflow/doc/bpmn/events.rst

 them for feedback about it (we know it wasn't completed), so we do not want to execute either of those tasks.

-We'll now modify our workflow to add an example of each of the other types of events that SpiffWorkflow Supports.

 To run this workflow

 .. code-block:: console

-   ./run.py -p order_product \
+   ./spiff-bpmn-runner.py -p order_product \
-        -d bpmn/product_prices.dmn bpmn/shipping_costs.dmn \
+        -d bpmn/tutorial/product_prices.dmn bpmn/tutorial/shipping_costs.dmn \
-        -b bpmn/signal_event.bpmn bpmn/call_activity.bpmn
+        -b bpmn/tutorial/signal_event.bpmn bpmn/tutorial/call_activity.bpmn

+We'll now modify our workflow to add an example of each of the other types of events that SpiffWorkflow supports.

 Error Events
 ^^^^^^^^^^^^